odubno/instagram-analyzer/README.md

 • [Developing our function and visualizing Instagram data using Matplotlib](https://github.com/odubno/instagram_scraper/blob/master/IPython_Notebook_Files/03_instagram_analyze_Matplotlib.ipynb)

 > The code from the IPython Notebook links above will be copied into a text editor during the tutorial and will be used in deploying our app.
-Viewing the above links is recommended if you'd like to see the code move from the notebook to how it's executed in development.
+Viewing the above links is recommended if you'd like to see the code move from the notebook to development.

 ### B. Instagram Analyzer in Development